What are Rare Earth Elements

 A catalytic converter is a device fitted to the exhaust system of a combustion engine that reduces the toxicity of emissions.
 Such devices have been fitted to many automobiles in North America since the 1970s.
 Recent technological advances have seen the emergence of the three-way catalytic converter.
 This device reduces toxic nitrogen oxides to harmless nitrogen and oxygen, oxidizes toxic carbon monoxide to carbon dioxide, and additionally oxidizes unburnt hydrocarbons.
 Cerium is the REE used in catalytic converters, where it forms part of the catalyst.
 Tighter vehicle emission laws are being introduced throughout the world, and by 2010 it is predicted that 95% of all cars manufactured will have catalytic converters.

 Rare Earth Elements are also used in another form of catalyst, commonly referred to as a fluid-cracking catalyst.
 These are being used increasingly in the oil industry as they enhance the efficiency of separating various fractions from oil during the refining process.
 Lanthanum is the main REE used in fluid cracking catalysts.

 The use of REEs in magnets, rechargeable batteries and catalysts accounts for > 60% of REE consumption with demand expected to increase significantly in all these areas.
+References

 Rare Earths are part of a wider spectrum of Rare Metals.
 Rare metals include substances such as tantalum, niobium, gallium and some might include lithium.
 The Rare Earths are shown above.